at-cg/billi/README.md

 The following files will be saved in the output directory:
 ```
-summary.txt - This will list the summary of the input graph
+summary.txt - This will list the summary of the input graph.
-panbubble.txt - This will list the panbubbles
+panbubble.txt - This will list the panbubbles.
 hairpin.txt - This will list the hairpins.
 The user needs to use -r flag.
 ```